cosmos/gravity-bridge/spec/peg_zone_spec.md

 1. Each signing app submits their signatures back to the ABCI app for replication.
 1. The relayer processes, which periodically query the ABCI app's transactions, see that the transaction has reached the required signature threshold.
-1. The transaction is sent to the smart contracts by calling the `mint` function.
+1. One of the relayers send the transaction to the smart contract by calling the `mint` function.
 1. The smart contracts use `ecrecover` to check that it was signed by a super-majority of the validator set corresponding to the height of the transaction (this may have been updated).
 The smart contracts make newly minted `CosmosERC20` tokens available to the specified address in the transaction.

 ## Sending Cosmos tokens from Ethereum to Cosmos

 ![Ethereum to Cosmos](./ether-to-pegzone.jpg)

-1. The contract receives a `burn()` transaction with a `CosmosERC20` token and a destination address on the Cosmos side.
+1. The contract receives a `burn` transaction with a `CosmosERC20` token and a destination address on the Cosmos side.
 It burns the received funds, logging an event that notifies the relayers.
-1. The relayers runs an Ethereum full node, listening for `Burn` event.
+1. The relayers process conttected via RPC to an Ethereum full node, listening for `Burn` event.
-1. The relayers waits for 100 blocks (finality threshold) after they receives the event and sign on it using the signing app.
+1. Once the node receives a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a transactions that attests witness to the event
-1. The peg zone receives witness transactions.
+1. The peg zone receives witness transactions until a super-majority of the voting power has witnessed an event.
+Every BeginBlock invocation the peg zone checks whether any incoming Ethereum transfers have reached a super-majority of confirmations.
-1. When a super-majority of the voting power has witnessed an event, the peg zone will update the internal balance state.
-It generates IBC packet to release the tokens to specified destination chain.
+1. The node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum and generates IBC packet to release the tokens to specified destination chain.